 Your points have the highest redemption value for award travel, cash redemptions, and gift card redemptions.
 Each point is worth 1 cent each (20,000 points equals $200) for these redemptions.

-Each point is only worth 0.8 cents each for shopping credits, but it can help reduce out of pocket expenses.
+Each point is only worth 0.8 cents each for shopping credits, but it can help reduce out-of-pocket expenses.

 There isn’t a redemption minimum, so you can redeem your points monthly.
 Your points don’t expire as long as you keep your card account open and in good standing.

 The Freedom Flex doesn’t offer point transfers directly to airlines and hotels.
 However, you can first transfer your points to your Chase Sapphire Preferred® or Chase Sapphire Reserve® card.
-Once the points are in your Sapphire account, you can transfer to a travel partner or redeem for a travel redemption bonus.
+Once the points are in your Sapphire account, you can transfer them to a travel partner or redeem them for a travel redemption bonus.

 Mastercard World Elite Benefits